 We lead Queensland's engagement with Infrastructure Australia, including on the Australian Infrastructure Audit and Plan.
 The Department is also an active member of the national Infrastructure Bodies Network, chaired by Infrastructure Australia, which provides an avenue for collaboration and knowledge sharing.
 Through this engagement, the Department is an active participant across the national and regional network of infrastructure bodies contributing to the knowledge base and infrastructure agenda at a national level

 Infrastructure Priority List

 Infrastructure Australia plays an important role in prioritising nationally important infrastructure through preparation of the Infrastructure Priority List.
 This list of nationally significant investments is made up of:

 - Initiatives: early-stage proposals that have the potential to address a nationally significant problem or opportunity

 - Projects: advanced proposals for which a fully developed business case has been positively assessed by the independent Infrastructure Australia Board.

 The list is a collaborative ‘live’ document that is updated as proposals move through the stages of development to delivery.
 It considers data and findings from the 2019 Australian Infrastructure Audit and submissions from state and territory governments, industry and the community.

 The Infrastructure Priority List is also published annually in a report which includes one-page summaries of all positively assessed Initiatives and Projects.
-This year a mid-year update of the Priority List was released, highlighting the most recent priority proposals assessed by Infrastructure Australia.

 View the current Infrastructure Priority List.